-Outside Hitter: An outside hitter plays in the front left or right of the court.
+Outside Hitter: An outside hitter plays in the front left of the court.
 They will both hit and block from this position.
-If they play on the left side, they are often called the power.
-If on the right side, they are called the opposite.
+These hitters are also sometimes called power hitters.

 Opposite Hitter: An opposite hitter is a hitter who plays opposite in the rotation to the setter.
 When they are in the front row, the setter will be in the back row.
 When the setter is in the front row, this hitter is in the back.
 This hitter most commonly plays on the right side of the court.

 Libero: A libero is a defensive player who can substitute onto the court without taking up one of the team's limited subs.
 Most often, they will sub in for a front hitter and pass for them while they are in the back row.
 Liberos are often smaller in stature compared to other hitters, making them more able to dig difficult hits.

 Defensive Specialist: Similar to a libero, a Defensive Specialist, or DS, substitutes into the back row to act as a passer for a front player.
 Unlike a libero, this player's substitution does count toward the number of substitutions allowed per game.

 Double: A double is a ball handling violation that occurs when a player touches a ball twice before another player comes into contact with the ball.
 Doubles are most often called when a player attempts to overhand pass the ball and their hands touch the ball at different times, causing it to spin.
 If the referee calls this violation, the player's team will lose the point.